Content Containers & Units

 |---|---|

-| Title | Unit title |
+| Title | The unit’s title |

-| Narrative importance | major, minor, or background — helps prioritise content for AI features |
+| Narrative importance | Major, minor, or background — how much weight AI features give this piece |

 Narrative importance